sudeep-alt/Pterodactyl-Admin-API-Wrapper/README.md

    * Go to **Admin Panel → API → Application Keys → Create New Key**
    * Give it a **name**, eg. `MYAPIKEY`
    * **Select All Permissions** (both **read** and **write**)
-   * Copy the key safely, you’ll need it in your Python code
+   * Copy the key safely, you’ll need it in your code

 2. **Initialize the client**